-If you need to transfer money abroad or between different currencies, there are lots of options available and just as many different charging and commission levels.
-Some of these are outrageously expensive, notably banks and currency exchange offices, especially at airports.
+In terms of the rates you could be paying, some of these are outrageously expensive, notably banks and currency exchange offices, especially at airports.
 Finding the cheapest way of sending money abroad is likely to save you considerable amounts.

 If you’ve ever bought foreign currency from a local bank or exchange bureau, or tried to receive or send money in a different currency, you’ll know that the exchange rate you get is usually rubbish when compared to what’s known as the mid-market rate that you will see on websites like XE.com.
-So even if there is ‘no commission’, you will be paying through the nose because of a poor exchange rate.
+So even if there is ‘no commission’, you will be paying through the nose because of a poor exchange rate so it’s not a a cheap way to send money.

 So what is the cheapest way to send money abroad?

-I’ll be honest; since I started using Transferwise, I stopped shopping around (I researched several options before choosing them) so there is a chance that an even cheaper way of transferring money abroad exists but I doubt it.
+I’ll be honest; since I started using Wise, (formerly TransferWise), I stopped shopping around (I researched several options before choosing them) so there is a chance that an even cheaper way of transferring money abroad exists but I doubt it.
 Especially since they recently reduced their rates for the most popular currency conversions and pledge to work towards zero fees.

-Because of the way their system works, Transferwise can keep fees really low, up to 8 times lower than high street banks.
+Because of the way their system works, Wise can keep fees really low, up to 8 times lower than high street banks.

 Help your visitors save money on currency exchange

-If you live abroad, with a bit of forward planning, you and your loved ones can help each other avoid paying extortionate bank exchange rates or commissions.
+If you live abroad and have friends and family come to visit, you and your loved ones can help each other avoid paying extortionate bank exchange rates or commissions with a bit of forward planning.

-Instead of exchanging money before going on holiday, visiting friends and relatives can transfer money into your bank account using Transferwise.
-Then you can give them local currency so that they get the best available exchange rate.
+Instead of exchanging money before leaving home, visiting friends and relatives can transfer money into your bank account using Wise.
+Then you can give them local currency in cash so that they get the best available exchange rate.
 And vice versa.

 How long does it take to send money abroad?